How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 Select the Jira project you’ll use for migration.

-Select projects for migration in Exalate
+Select project for Jira migration

 Now an invitation code will be generated to accept the invitation on the destination instance.
 Once that is accepted on the other side, you will be able to start the live migration of the Jira issues.